Six injured in hand grenade blast in Chaman

 The injured were shifted to the district’s Civil Hospital.
 Their condition is told to be out of danger.

-The Levies officials have cordoned off the area and started search operation.
+The Levies officials have cordoned off the area and started a search operation.

 The development comes hours after three terrorists were killed in Balochistan's Turbat area in an exchange of fire with Pakistan Army soldiers.